Notice: This page requires JavaScript to function properly.

 Usually when a runtime error occurs, the program crashes or stops responding.

-The compiler can help us by pointing out most of the errors in our code but runtime errors are mostly unpredictable and often depend on uncertain parameters.
+The compiler can help you by pointing out most of the errors in our code but runtime errors are mostly unpredictable and often depend on uncertain parameters.

-For-example, in case the file path passed into StreamReader is invalid or does not exist, it will give a runtime error and the program will crash.
-Therefore, we often put such dangerous code into try-catch blocks to try some code, and in case it fails, we catch and deal with the error instead of causing the program to crash.
+For example, in case the file path passed into StreamReader is invalid or does not exist, it will give a runtime error and the program will crash.
+Therefore, we can often put such dangerous code into try-catch blocks to try some code, and in case it fails, we catch and deal with the error instead of causing the program to crash.

 Following is the syntax of the try-catch block: